A new year, a new direction

 Oregon Immigrant and Refugee Funders Collaborative

-Founded in 2016, this collaborative creates a coordinated and collaborative funding approach to address issues of immigration and refugees in the state, providing direct support to local organizations responding to these issues.
+Founded in 2016, this group uses a coordinated and collaborative funding approach to address issues of immigration and refugees in the state, providing direct support to local organizations responding to these issues.

 Beyond Grantmaking